 The original Broadway production had a cast of 22 performers, including chorus.
 Some doubling was employed in the minor parts.

-NICE WORK IF YOU CAN GET IT opened on Broadway at the Imperial Theatre, April 24, 2012, starring Matthew Broderick and Kellie O’Hara as Jimmy and Billie.
+NICE WORK IF YOU CAN GET IT opened on Broadway at the Imperial Theatre, April 24, 2012, and played for 478 performances starring Matthew Broderick and Kellie O’Hara as Jimmy and Billie.

 2 Tony Awards for Featured Actor and Featured Actress